wss8013/wss8013/README.md

 <h1 align="center">Hi 👋, I'm Shasha</h1>
-<h3 align="center">📚 An enthusiastic learner aim to become a female software engineer</h3>
+<h3 align="center">📚 An enthusiastic learner aims to become a female software engineer</h3>
 👩‍🎓 I am currently pursuing Master's degree in Computer Science at Northeastern University. <br/>
 👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field.<br/>
 🎯 My further goal is to become work as a full time software engineer and build the future of the world using my engineering skill.<br/>